Pietro Martino

-Pietro Martino (born 4 August 1997) is an Italian football player.
+Pietro Martino (born 4 August 1997) is an Italian football player who plays for club Casertana.

 Club career

 Martino spent the first six seasons of his senior career in the fourth-tier Serie D before joining Foggia in Serie C in July 2021.

 On 7 July 2022, Martino signed with Serie B club Cosenza.
 He made his Serie B debut for Cosenza on 14 August 2022 in a game against Benevento.